hortonworks/cloudbreak-docs/docs/azure/ui/credential.md

     * `Reuse existing custom role`
         * You can reuse an existing Azure role as long as it has the required minimal permissions necessary for Cloudbreak to be able the manage the cluster's resources.
 It returns an error if no role with the specified name exists or if the role does not have the required permissions.
     * `Let Cloudbreak create a custom role`
-        * Choosing this option will let the Cloudbreak application create an Azure role with the necessary permissions.
+        * Choosing this option will let the Cloudbreak application create the Azure role with the necessary permissions.
 It returns an error if a role with the specified name alerady exists.

-> The necessary action set for Cloudbreak to be able to manage the clusters include:
+> The necessary Action set for Cloudbreak to be able to manage the clusters include:
                     "Microsoft.Compute/\*",
                     "Microsoft.Network/\*",
                     "Microsoft.Storage/\*",